laitifranz/traiNreal/README.md

 We thank the team from Arcoda s.r.l & Terranova Software &  MMLab@UniTN for the active collaboration and the opportunity to use the OptiTrack system available at the Multisensory Interactions Lab.

 A special thanks to Lorenzo Orlandi and Giulia Martinelli (PhD students at the University of Trento) for their support and dedication in following us during whole the project.
-Thanks to Giuseppe Spallita (PhD student) for helping us with the first and third milestones of the challenge.
+Thanks also to Giuseppe Spallita (PhD student) for helping us with the first and third milestones of the challenge.

 Background music: Wake - Chris Heria ([SoundCloud](https://soundcloud.com/chrisheria/woke-chris-heria?in=chrisheria/sets/workout-music&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing))

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Motivational quote :man-lifting-weights:
+## Motivational quote :weight_lifting_man:
 “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.”
 <p align="right">- <i>Socrates</i> -</p>